Proper coffee storage can save you money.

 2 – The fridge is not a good place for coffee storage

-Many people think that storing beans in the refrigerator will keep them nice and fresh.
+Many think storing beans in the refrigerator will keep them nice and fresh.

 First of all, the refrigerator does not offer the correct humidity for your coffee.